-Lab, X-ray, and other imaging services are covered when they are needed to diagnose or monitor a symptom, disease, or condition.
-No approval required if
+Lab, X-ray and other imaging services are covered when they are needed to diagnose or monitor a symptom, disease or condition.
+No approval required if performed at Denver Health facility.
+If care is out of network, approval is required.
 These services include, but are not limited to:

-- √ X-ray and other radiology services - ✓ Lab and pathology services - ✓ Ultrasound for non-pregnancy-related conditions.
-See Maternity and Newborn Care in this table for info about pregnancy ultrasounds. - ✓ Allergy tests direct skin and patch allergy tests and RAST tests, charges for allergy serum - ✓ Hearing and vision tests required for diagnosis and/or care of an injury or illness.
+- √ X-ray and other radiology services

+- ✓ Lab and pathology services

+- ✓ Ultrasound for non-pregnancy-related conditions.
+See Maternity and Newborn Care in this table for info about pregnancy ultrasounds

+- ✓ Allergy tests direct skin and patch allergy tests and RAST tests, charges for allergy serum - ✓ Hearing and vision tests required for diagnosis and/or care of an injury or illness